xjuneau1/MoonCricket/README.md

-## Static Site Template (Next.js)
+## MoonCricket Grille Site (Next.js)

-This project is a config-driven static site starter built with Next.js App Router, TypeScript, and Tailwind CSS.
+This project is a rebuilt multi-page website for The MoonCricket Grille using Next.js App Router, TypeScript, and Tailwind CSS.

-The homepage is assembled block by block from one source of truth:
-- `src/config/site.ts`
+The site includes:
+- A persistent branded navbar/footer across pages
+- A custom home hero section and block-driven homepage content
+- Dedicated internal pages for Menu, Beer, FAQs, Events, and Contact
+- Imported MoonCricket assets and curated content from the live site

 ## Run Locally